Gupta1998/Tarik-Pe-Tarik/README.md

 Hi everyone!

 Tarik-Pe-Tarikh is a fun project to remember important dates.
-Please feel free to clone it and make a pull request to contribute.
+Please feel free to clone it or make a pull request to contribute.

 => Write "npm i" in the terminal to install all the dependencies.